How to Calculate ARR: Steps, Examples, and Mistakes

 The Annual Plan Edge Case

 This is the mistake that inflates ARR the most.
-If a customer pays €468/year for an annual plan, their ARR contribution is €468 — not €468 × 12 (€5,616).
+If a customer pays €468/year for an annual plan, their ARR contribution is €468, not €468 × 12 (€5,616).

-If you offer a discount for annual billing (say €49/mo normally, €39/mo on annual), the ARR is the discounted annual total (€468), not the hypothetical monthly price annualized.
+If you offer a discount for annual billing (say €49/mo normally, €39/mo on annual), the contribution is the discounted annual total (€468), not the hypothetical monthly price annualized.
 You report what the customer actually pays, not what they would pay on a different plan.

 Multi-Year Contract Handling

-A 2-year contract worth €10,000 contributes €5,000 to ARR.
-A 3-year contract worth €15,000 contributes €5,000 to ARR.
+A 2-year contract worth €10,000 contributes €5,000 per year.
+A 3-year contract worth €15,000 contributes €5,000 per year.
 Spread the value evenly across the contract term.

 This applies regardless of payment schedule.
-Whether the customer pays €10,000 upfront or €5,000 per year, the ARR contribution is the same: total contract value divided by total years.
+Whether the customer pays €10,000 upfront or €5,000 per year, the contribution is the same: total contract value divided by total years.

 Most bootstrapped SaaS founders won’t encounter multi-year deals often.
-If your business is mostly monthly and annual plans, Steps 1 and 2 cover 99% of your ARR calculation.
+If your business is mostly monthly and annual plans, Steps 1 and 2 cover 99% of the calculation.
+If a multi-year deal does come in, document the split in a per-customer note so your future self (or your first hire) understands why a €10K booking on the Bookings report shows up as only €5K on the annual report.

-What to Exclude from ARR
+What to Include and Exclude

-Free plans and trials. €0/mo × 12 = €0 ARR.
+Free plans and trials. €0/mo x 12 = €0.
 They contribute nothing.
-Don’t count them, not even as “potential ARR.”
+Do not count them, not even as “potential.”

 Worked Example